-It’s been over a year since new episodes of Succession last appeared on our screens, but hopefully fans won’t have to wait much longer to see the deep-pocketed and dysfunctional Roy family once more.
+The wait for new episodes of Succession continues with the new season held up due to COVID interrupting filming plans but hopefully, fans won’t have to wait much longer to see the deep-pocketed and dysfunctional Roy family once more.

-While HBO has not yet confirmed that production is underway, it seems that plans are in motion for Succession’s third series.
+While HBO has not yet confirmed that production is underway, it seems that plans are in motion for Succession’s third season.

 The comedy-drama, starring the likes of Brian Cox, Sarah Snook and Matthew Macfadyen, won big at last year’s Emmys, heading home with seven awards including Outstanding Drama Series and Outstanding Lead Actor (for Jeremy Strong).